 Artists who make their own paints have their own recipes which they will have fine-tuned over time.
 The following is a list of ingredients that I used to make handmade watercolours in the Jackson’s studio, some are available from jacksonsart.com, and others can be found in a supermarket or pharmacy.

-Gum Arabic solution
+Gum Arabic Solution

 Gum Arabic is a watersoluble gum which is extracted from the acacia tree, and it acts as the glue that binds the pigment.
 Some artists make their own by dissolving gum Arabic pieces in distilled water, but we also stock gum Arabic solution which is ready to use.